JM0827/SoongiPapers/README.md

 The install step links the local packages (`packages/translation-types`, `packages/ai-image-gen`) so they can be imported as `@bookko/translation-types` and `@bookko/ai-image-gen` throughout the monorepo.

+## Local Service Setup
+Before running the Fastify API, make sure PostgreSQL, MongoDB, and Redis are installed and running locally (or point the environment variables at hosted instances).

+### PostgreSQL
+- Install version 14+ locally (for example `brew install postgresql@14 && brew services start postgresql@14` on macOS or `docker run --name soongi-postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres:14`).
+- Create the database referenced by `server/.env` and apply the schema helpers via `psql -f server/db-init.sql` or `node server/db-init.ts`.
+Optional seed data lives in `server/db-seed.sql`.

+### MongoDB
+- Install MongoDB 6+ and run `mongod --dbpath <path>` or use Docker (`docker run --name soongi-mongo -p 27017:27017 mongo:6`).
+- Bootstrap collections with `node server/db-mongo-schema.js`; the `server/db-mongo-flushoutData.js` script clears local data when you need a clean slate.

+### Redis
+- Install Redis 6+ (`brew install redis`, `apt install redis-server`, or `docker run --name soongi-redis -p 6379:6379 redis:6`) and start it before you launch the API.
+- Set `REDIS_URL=redis://localhost:6379/0` (or point it to your managed instance).
+All BullMQ queues (`translation_drafts`, `translation_stage`, `translation_synthesis`, `translation_v2`) share this connection and the server exits early if Redis is unreachable.

 ## Local Development
 - Start the Vite client: `npm run dev --prefix web`
 - Start the Fastify API: `npm run dev --prefix server`